ponbac/ponbac-xyz/src/content/blog/translations-tool.md

 }
 ```

-I am not so happy with this implementation, as it reads the file twice.
+I am not satisfied with this implementation, as it reads the file twice.
 Once to check for duplicate keys inside `find_key_duplicates()`, and once inside `serde_json::from_reader()`.
 Looking for duplicates is validation logic that should probably not be part of the `new()` method.

 ## Checking compatibility between files